I’m sharing 22 adaptogens for hormones today. You’ll enjoy this post if you have now (or have ever had) hormone problems.

 Simultaneously, I have kept my eyes focused on both the gut and hormones.
 Anything that disrupts the hormones has a cause-effect on the gut.
 As I’ve grown deeper with my focus on healing the gut holistically (i.e. not believing it’s just food or just any one thing), I am seeing clear correlations.

 This year, I have focused heavily on the lifestyle component of healing the hormones and gut.

 While food is a part of this, I have tried downplaying it in my head and in the everyday life.
 Instead, I have been hyper-focused on 4 things:

 - Digging to the bottom of issues vs. letting them lay dormant (both personally and health-wise)

-Crowd out the junk, and add in healing components; some of which might include the following 22 adaptogens for hormones.
+Some of these components might include the following 22 adaptogens for hormones.

 22 Adaptogens for Hormones

 Click HERE to save these 22 adaptogens for hormones for later.